Download our wordsearch activity from the links below

 Teaches colour recognition and awareness

 Colouring is for all ages.
 Some people may find it stressful to do colouring especially when they do it competitively.
-If you do find it stressful, do stop and take in some deep breathes before you start again.
+If you do find it stressful, do stop and take in some deep breaths before you start again.

 Ref: parent whisperer